 If you're ever exposed to a "round" of antibiotics, or forced to drink chlorinated water for a few days, you will need to start over and once again rebuild your intestinal flora from scratch by using the higher dosage for several weeks.

 Notes on Probiotics

 We manufacture our probiotic supplements in small batches and ship the bottles from our manufacturing facility to our fulfillment facility on ice and in special containers.
 In our fulfillment facility, we continue to store the product on ice -- to ensure that it is at maximum potency on the day we ship it to you.
-We highly recommend using Express delivery when possible for any order that contains the Probiotic supplements during the warmer months (generally, June 1 - Oct 1) to maintain that potency.
+And although our probiotics are now stabilized to maintain potency for 18 months when stored at room temperature, we highly recommend using Express delivery when possible for any order that contains the Probiotic supplements during the warmer months (generally, June 1 - Oct 1) to maintain that potency.

 Probiotics Frequently Asked Questions